-The data in this report reflect our sustainability performance as of December 31, 2023.
-All information is collected through annual reports from our investments and partners, suppliers of sustainability data (Morningstar Direct), as well as meetings and correspondence with the management and sustainability officials of our investments.
-Morningstar Direct data on PAIs are gathered per May 2024, and some funds had not reported numbers per 2023 by then.
+The data in this report reflect our sustainability performance as of December 31, 2024.
+All information is collected through annual reports from our investments and partners, suppliers of sustainability data (Morningstar), as well as meetings and correspondence with the management and sustainability officials of our investments.

 While we have not been able to collect sustainability data for all our investments, we see that more and more firms and funds are reporting on sustainability.
-This will make it easier going forward to establish rating criterias and compare sustainability measures across different investments.
-Increasing numbers of funds and companies reporting on for example SFDR and CSRD will also increase the quality of the data we present for our investments.
+This will make it easier going forward to establish rating criteria and compare sustainability measures across different investments.

-If you have further questions regarding any information laid out in this report, you are welcome to contact us.
+If you have questions regarding any information laid out in this report, you are welcome to contact us.
 For contact information go to https://klavenessmarine.com